 Faculty Curriculum Development Grants

-The Interdisciplinary Framework in Global Health sponsors grants to faculty who are developing new courses or revising existing ones to include global health content.
+The Framework in Global Health Program sponsors grants to faculty who are developing new courses or revising existing ones to include global health content.
 Past grant recipients have invited guest speakers, added readings, and developed initiatives to bring global health content to the subject matter of seminars and courses that previously had none, as opposed to enhancing seminars and courses that already include global health content.
 Successful applicants receive up to $4,000 to help cover the cost of course revision, travel and related expenses for guest lecturers, as well as other costs entailed with the integration of global health content into these courses.

 All regular members of the Brown faculty are eligible to apply (see the Handbook of Academic Administration for clarification on Regular and Non-Regular Faculty).